What led to my desire to “strip” my washing machine of gunk and buildup?

-Step 3: With the help of my trusty shish kabob stick and a flashlight I dig down in there, break off and scrape off as much as I can.
-Whatever I break off or scrape off falls down inside the agitator.
+Step 2: With the help of my trusty shish kabob stick and a flashlight I dig down inside, break off and scrape off as much gunk as I can and wiping it off with a towel.
 (I am pretty disgusted at this point, to know that my laundry has been washing in water that moves through this slimy gunked up thing!

 So…when is the last time you inspected your washer with a shish kabob stick and flashlight?